sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 1. Go to https://percy.io/Sourcegraph/Sourcegraph/settings#token
 2. Copy the token named as `PERCY_TOKEN`
-3. Run your integration tests as usual with the following prefix before your command: `PERCY_ON=true PERCY_TOKEN=<copied-token> ./node_modules/.bin/percy exec --`
+3. Run your integration tests with the following prefix before your command: `PERCY_ON=true PERCY_TOKEN=<copied-token> ./node_modules/.bin/percy exec --`
 4. Once the tests finish, Percy should output a URL to the created build.

 #### Adding a new visual snapshot test